TommyJones/csi_873/README.md

 This repository contains my code from George Mason University's CSI 873 machine learning course taught in the Computational Science and Informatics graduate program.
 I took the class in the fall semester of 2017.
 We used the text Machine Learning by Tom M. Mitchell (1997).
 I am not posting the slides, data, or textbook so as not to infringe on anyone's copywrite.

+Note: the best quality code will be in the ".Rmd" files.
+Those are what I turned in.
+Everything in "scripts/" should be suspect.
+It was my sandbox.
+Caveat emptor!